 The following questions aim to guide you through OS/161's implementation of threads and synchronisation primitives in the kernel itself for those interested in a deeper understanding of OS/161.
-A deeper understanding can be useful when debugging, but is not strictly required, though recommended especially for Extended OS students.
+A deeper understanding can be useful when debugging, but is not strictly required.

 For those interested in gaining a deeper understanding of how synchronisation primitives are implemented, it is helpful to understand the operation of the threading system in OS/161.
 After which, walking through the implementation of the synchronisation primitives themselves should be relatively straightforward.

 - What happens to a thread when it exits (i.e., calls thread_exit())?
 What about when it sleeps?

 - How many thread states are there?
 What are they?

 - What does it mean to turn interrupts off?
 How is this accomplished?
 Why is it important to turn off interrupts in the thread subsystem code?

 - What happens when a thread wakes up another thread?
 How does a sleeping thread get to run again?

 - What function is responsible for choosing the next thread to run?

 - How does that function pick the next thread?